-Pre-ink limits have been applied to all 1000 dpi resolutions so that the default gamut at 1000 dpi is the same as the gamut at 600 dpi.
+Note: For certain printers and resolution, pre-ink limits have been applied to all 1000 dpi resolutions so that the default gamut at 1000 dpi is almost the same as the gamut at 600 dpi.
 This allows you to align easily the color of both resolutions.
 However, if you want to use the full gamut capabilities of the 1000 dpi mode (e.g. for backlit media), reset all pre-ink limits for the 1000 dpi resolution to 100%.